aptos-labs/developer-docs/apps/docusaurus/static/sdks/python/README.md

 We of course allow you to do this a bit more manually by:

-First, run a local testnet (run this from the root of aptos-core):
+First, run a localnet (run this from the root of aptos-core):

 ```bash
 cargo run -p aptos -- node run-local-testnet --force-restart --assume-yes